Skappeler/GCD_CourseProject/CodeBook.md

 #Code Book

-describes the variables, the data, and any transformations or work that you performed to clean up the data
+describes the variables, the data, and any transformations or work performed to clean up the data

 ##Study design
 **Source of the data**